 Brown sugar milk tea began in Taiwan as an indulgently sweet drink.

-This drink is one of the few milk teas that do not contain any tea, but I like to add chai to mine when I make it at home.
+This drink is one of the few boba teas that do not contain any tea, but I like to add chai to mine when I make it at home.
 The spices and molasses brown sugar flavor taste incredible together.

 Traditionally, brown sugar tea contains only three ingredients: milk, brown sugar syrup, and boba pearls.